By Cassie Jewell, LPC, LSATP

 If your loved one is addicted to opioids (heroin, morphine, hydrocodone, etc.), attend a training or take an online course on opioid overdose reversal (Narcan [naloxone] administration).

 If you’re unsure where local trainings are offered, a Google search for “Narcan training” or “opioid reversal training” will link you to resources in your area.
 Most trainings are free.
 Keep a Narcan kit on your person at all times.
 Provide your loved one with a kit (or two) as well.
-This is not This is potentially saving a life and offering an opportunity for recovery.
+This is not enabling.
+This is potentially saving a life and offering an opportunity for recovery.
 (A dead opioid-user will never recover.)

 Offer to help them get into treatment.